elena-in-code/Number-guesser/README.md

 ### User Stories:

-+ Insert numbers and try to gest the winnig number
++ Insert numbers and try to guess the winnig number

 ##### Hope you like it!